Custom CNC Machining Service

 What is Plastic Metal Part CNC Machining Service?

-CNC, or computer numerical control machining, is a widely used manufacturing process that uses automated, high-speed cutting tools to form designs from metal or plastic stock.
-Standard CNC machines include 3-axis, 4-axis, and 5-axis milling machines, lathes, and routers.
-Machines may vary in how CNC parts are cut—the workpiece may remain in place while the tool moves, the tool may remain in place while the workpiece is rotated and moved, or both the cutting tool and workpiece may move together.
+CNC, Computer numerical control machining is a widely used manufacturing process.
+It utilizes automated, high-speed cutting tools to form design patterns from metal or plastic raw materials.
+Standard CNC machine tools include 3-axis, 4-axis, and 5-axis milling machines, lathes, and routers.
+Different machine tools may have different cutting methods for CNC parts - the workpiece can remain stationary while the tool moves, or the tool can remain stationary while the workpiece rotates and moves, and even the cutting tool and workpiece can move together.

-Skilled machinists operate a CNC machine by programming tool paths based on the geometry of the final machined parts.
-The part geometry information is provided by a CAD (computer-aided design) model.
-CNC machines can cut almost any metal alloy and rigid plastic with high precision and repeatability, making custom machined parts suitable for nearly every industry, including aerospace, medical, robotics, electronics, and industrial.
-We provides CNC services and offers custom CNC quotes on over 40 materials ranging from commodity aluminum and acetal to advanced titanium and engineered plastics like PEEK and Teflon.
+Skilled mechanics operate CNC machines by programming tool paths based on the geometric shape of the final machined parts.
+The geometric information of the components is provided by computer-aided design (CAD) models.
+CNC machine tools are capable of cutting almost all metal alloys and hard plastics with high precision and repeatability, making customized machined parts suitable for almost all industries, including aviation, medical, robotics, electronics, and industry.
+We provide CNC services and offer customized CNC quotes for over 40 materials, ranging from common aluminum and formaldehyde to advanced titanium and engineering plastics such as PEEK and polytetrafluoroethylene.

 Metal CNC Machining Materials